jeszican/pokeapi/README.md

     c) If I have time, I will create some unit tests also.

 7) Integration tests are done, added some extra information, generated some mocks and tried to refine the regeneration of openapi workflow but failed. :)

+8) & at 3:XX hours in I've stopped